-Such an influx of new materials could lead to the loss of regional characteristics.
-However, one modern technology can be used while retaining local style as the materials can be made to match traditional systems.
+The modern influx of new materials could lead to the loss of regional characteristics.
+However, one modern technology can be used - cements and concrete - while retaining local style as the materials can be made to match traditional systems.

-Improvements to Colourings, Coatings and Textures
+Improvements to Colorings, Coatings and Textures

 Figure 1.
 A typical interlocking concrete roofing tile.

 With the exception of materials such as thatch, it is now possible to imitate the appearance of most traditional roofing materials with concrete by controlling its processing to achieve such properties as the required surface texture and color while retaining its basic functionality – that of forming thin interlocking plates that will keep water out.